Alexiscomete/Alexiscomete/README.md

 ## Programming language :

-I code in Java and a little on JS.
+I code in Java and a little bit in JS.
 I learn C++ and Python
 <!--
 **Alexiscomete/Alexiscomete** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.